nicklockwood/ShapeScript/docs/mac/getting-started.md

 You can get information about your scene (such as polygon count and overall dimensions) by selecting `View > Scene Info` (**Cmd-I**) in the menu bar.

 To get info about a particular shape in the scene, click on it in the viewer to select it, then use `View > Model Info` (**Cmd-I**) to get info on just the selected part.
 This will also tell you which line in the `.shape` file defines that component.
-Click outside of the shape to deselect it again.
+Click outside of the shape, or press **Escape** to deselect it again.

 ![Object info](../images/object-info-mac.png)